-Our next step is to measure the similarity of each vector $\widehat c_i$ to the input vector $l$ using any given similarity measure $sim$.
-Finally, the algorithm outputs a vector in the conceptual space, using the similarities as the dimensions.
+Given a vector $l \in L$ (that typically represents some input text), we measure its similarity to each vector $\widehat c_i$ (that represents the concept $c_i$) using any given similarity measure $sim$.
+The algorithm then outputs a vector in the conceptual space, using the similarities as the dimensions.

-We have thus defined a meta algorithm \ALG\ (Conceptualizing Embedding Spaces) that for any given embedding method $f$, conceptual space $C$ and a mapping function $\tau$ from concepts to text, takes a vector in the latent space $L$ and returns a vector in the conceptual space $C$:
+We have thus defined a meta-algorithm \ALG\ (Conceptualizing Embedding Spaces) that, for any given embedding method $f$, a set of concepts $C$ and a mapping function $\tau$ from concepts to text, takes a vector in the latent space $L$ and returns a vector in the conceptual space $\mathcal{C}$:

 A graphical representation of the process is depicted in Figure \ref{model_explanation}.